Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 5 - Caves and Cabals.md

 - along the walls are stationed stone guards much like the rooms before
 	- The guards are a mix of human, and animal headed human hybrids - snakes, foxes, bulls and all manor of other guards are stationed to guard the oracle
 - Near the entrance is a huge room built from stone slabs, the door to it locked.
-- Oddly, no priests come to greet them - usually the eunuchs are very happy to see heroes arrive.
+- Oddly, no priests come to greet them - Amara knows usually the eunuchs are very happy to see heroes arrive.
 - Instead, a tall red headed woman greets them.
 - She introduces herself as Selene, the new guardian of the temple
 - Doesn't look like a priestess to them